Kyle Tucker

-Kyle Daniel Tucker (born January 17, 1997) is an American professional baseball right fielder for the Houston Astros of Major League Baseball (MLB).
-The Astros selected Tucker with the fifth pick in the first round of the 2015 MLB draft, and he made his MLB debut in 2018.
+Kyle Daniel Tucker (born January 17, 1997), nicknamed "King Tuck", is an American professional baseball right fielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Houston Astros and Chicago Cubs.
+Internationally, Tucker represents the United States.

 A native of Tampa, Florida, Tucker won Florida's Gatorade Player of the Year Award while attending and playing for Henry B. Plant High School.
-In 2021, he was selected for the All-MLB Team for the first time.
-The following year, he won each of his first World Series championship, MLB All-Star selection and Gold Glove Award.
-For his career, he has accumulated a 12.9 baseball-reference WAR and 129 OPS+.
+Tucker was selected by the Astros with the fifth pick in the first round of the 2015 MLB draft, and he made his MLB debut with them in 2018.
+In 2021, he was selected to the All-MLB Team for the first time.
+The following year, he earned his first World Series championship, MLB All-Star selection, and Gold Glove Award.
+In 2023, Tucker was the AL run batted in leader and won his first Silver Slugger Award.
+Since 2021, Tucker has made the All-Star Game four times.

 High school career

 Tucker attended Henry B. Plant High School in Tampa, Florida, and played for their baseball team.
+He set a school record with 31 home runs in his high school career.

-He appeared in Perfect Game's All American Classic.
+Tucker appeared in Perfect Game's All American Classic.
 Tucker was named Florida's Gatorade Player of the Year in 2015.

-Projected to be a first round pick in the 2015 MLB draft, the Houston Astros selected Tucker fifth overall.
-He officially signed on June 15.
+He also won the Baseball America High School Player of the Year Award.
+Tucker committed to attend the University of Florida to play college baseball for the Florida Gators.